oraichain/docs-site/docs/ProtocolMessages.md

 Name | `string` | The human-readable string name for this the testcase

 ### MsgRequestData

-Requests a new data based on an existing oracle script.
-A data request will be assigned a unique identifier once the transaction is confirmed.
-After sufficient validators report the raw data points.
-The results of the data requests will be written and stored permanently on Oraichain for future uses.
+Users or smart contracts are based on existing oracle scripts in order to create new requests to the Oraichain network.
+Each request will have a unique identifier.
+After validators return results, they are written permanently to Oraichain.

 Parameter | Type | Description
 ---------|----------|---------